August 21, 2017

 c.
 Limit its voting members and officers to currently enrolled USC students;

 d.
-Refrain from discriminating in membership decisions, elections and all other matters on the basis of race, creed or religion, sex*, age, ethnicity, disability, sexual orientation, gender identity, medical condition and national origin.
+Refrain from discriminating in membership decisions, elections and all other matters on the basis of race, color, national origin, ancestry, religion, sex*, gender, gender identity, gender expression, sexual orientation, age, physical disability, medical condition, mental disability, marital status, pregnancy, veteran status, genetic information.
 A statement to this effect should appear in the constitution of all recognized organizations.

 *Except those exempted from Title IX compliance.